Fundamentals of supply and demand

 Reflection of market expectations and conditions

-The prices resulting from the supply and demand They incorporate the agents' expectations about the future, reflecting confidence or uncertainty in the market.
+The prices resulting from the supply and demand they incorporate agents' expectations about the future, reflecting confidence or uncertainty in the market.

 Furthermore, these price variations reflect current economic conditions, such as macroeconomic factors, policies, and global events that influence the behavior of buyers and sellers.

-Thus, the law of supply and demand acts as a thermometer that measures economic health and dynamics, providing clear signals for financial decision-making.
+Thus, the law of supply and demand acts as a thermometer that measures health and economic dynamics, providing clear signals for making financial decisions.